Get customized results?

 Don’t leave your safe room.
 Wait for officials to confirm your area is safe before leaving your safe room and going outside.

 Avoid bodies of water and large puddles.
-Be careful around downed power lines or electrical equipment due to a risk of electric shock.
+Be careful around downed power lines or electrical equipment due to the risk of electric shock.

 Don’t drink tap water.
 Water sources can become damaged during storms.
 Wait to hear from officials that it’s safe before drinking from the tap.
 If you need water, use bottled, filtered, or boiled water that’s been cooled down.